chaynHQ/soulmedicine/CONTRIBUTING.md

 Chayn team members will respond within 3 business days.

-## What kind of contributions does Chayn want?
+# What kind of contributions does Chayn want?

 Chayn is open to all kinds of contributions, such as:

-- no-code (improved documentation and translations)
 - additional software tests
 - code of any kind (enhancements, new features, maintenance)

-Just no spamming (such as unwanted, minor documentation and HTML/CSS changes) please! 🚫
+- no-code (documenation, translations) *see spam policy below for accepted documentation changes.

-# The Contribution Process Guide:
+# Chayn's Spam Contribution Policy 🚫

+**Chayn will reject contributor pull requests if they are defined as spam or not associated with an issue.**
+All pull requests need to be associated with an issue.
+If you open a pull request without claiming an issue, you will be asked to create an issue for your pull request.

+Documentation contributions will only be accepted under these circumstances:
+- adds additional context to the developer experience, such as environment set-up.
+- describes solutions for common error handling.
+- fixes a typo.

+Unwanted documentation changes, such as summarizations, white space edits, or minor grammatical edits will be DENIED (unless there is evidence provided that these changes are for accessibility).

-### The Contribution Process Outline:
+# The Contribution Process Guide
+### Directions for Contributing to Chayn:
 1. [Read the README and Code of Conduct](#1-read-the-readme-and-code-of-conduct)
 2. [Claim an Issue](#2-claim-an-issue)
 3. [Fork the Repo and Create a New Branch](#3-fork-the-repo-and-create-a-new-branch)